 WHAT TO EXPECT AND WHAT TO LOOK FOR IN YOUR HIRED CISO

-The company you look at to rent your CISO must prove they can deliver experienced practitioners to act as your hired CISO.
+The company you want to rent your CISO from must prove they can deliver experienced practitioners to act as your hired CISO.
 Ask for company and personal certifications and qualifications.
-Further, this person must be able to integrate seamlessly into your business and, well, extend it, least not hinder it.
-The security presence you need must help you bear the brunt by reducing cyber risks and avoiding IT incidents.
+Furthermore, this person must be able to integrate seamlessly into your business and, well, extend it, least not hinder it.
+The security presence you need is just to help you bear the brunt by reducing cyber risks and avoiding IT incidents.
 The service must provide at least the following:

 The company you hire your CISO from must form a business partnership with you to drive your IT security strategy forward through one or several consultants who should be:

-- Equipped with a varied outside-of-professional-qualification skill and qualification set of skills to include multi-tasking, leadership, swift and legible communication, soft skills, fast reaction and on-boarding of new security technologies
+- Equipped with a varied outside-of-professional-qualification set of skills to include multi-tasking, leadership, swift and legible communication, soft skills, fast reaction, and on-boarding of new security technologies;

 HOW DOES IT HAPPEN?

 The process of on-boarding and “living” with your newly hired CISO usually looks something like the diagram below.
 Depending on your specifics, the process should be able to be altered to closely adhere and be most beneficial to you as needed:

 Based on an initial and ongoing risk assessment, the company giving you the CISO should provide flexible, tailored pricing, so you can achieve your goals in information security and, at the same time achieve cost-effectiveness and feasibility.
 The service ideology should be based on affordability with a maximized value-for-money approach.